kr-colab/disperseNN/README.md

 - `seed`: random number seed.
 - `out`: output prefix.

-This command will print the training progress to stdout, while the model weights are saved to `temp_wd/out1_model.hdf5`.
+This run will eventually print the training progress to stdout, while the model weights are saved to `temp_wd/out1_model.hdf5`.

-This example command is small-scale; in practice, you will need a training set of maybe 50,000, and you will want to train for longer than 10 epochs.
+Also, this example command is small-scale; in practice, you will need a training set of maybe 50,000, and you will want to train for longer than 10 epochs.

 ### Prediction: tree sequences as input